Therealchainman/archive-cp/algorithms/binary_search.md

 Finding if there is a solution to this equation 1 + x + x^2 = n, where x is the unknown variable.
 So just need to find at what x it is equal to n.
 But x > 0,  so you are only searching one side of quadratic equation that is why binary search works.

+The area that is actually be searched is monotonic and that is why binary search will work.

 ![images](images/quadratic.png)

 ```py